Psychology Internship Doctoral Training Program

 Clinical supervisors in the doctoral training program are employed in various clinical and leadership positions throughout the hospital.
 The doctoral training supervisors consist of 8 licensed clinical psychologists who specialize in a range of treatment areas such as dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), personality disorders, chronic pain, forensic psychology, testing and assessment, addictions, trauma, anxiety and mood disorders, adolescents and families, adults, and hospital management.

-The psychology internship program and Linden Oaks has been training psychology students for over 10 years.
+The psychology internship program at Linden Oaks has been training psychology students for over 10 years.
 Our internship training program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
-We are not currently accredited by the American Psychological Association (APA) but are submitting a self-study in the spring of 2020.

 Jacqueline Sierzega, PsyD

 Supervisor of Doctoral Training

 About Linden Oaks Behavioral Health

 Linden Oaks Behavioral Health Hospital and outpatient services are part of the larger Edward-Elmhurst Health system.

 Edward-Elmhurst Health’s (EEH) mission is to advance the health of our communities.
 We are DRIVEN to create a culture in which all races, ethnicities, religions, sexual-orientations, physical abilities, and socio-economic backgrounds are able to meet, share, learn, and flourish in an accepting environment.
 By creating platforms and opportunities that allow us to come together, we can begin to know and understand each other.
 And through better understanding, we can effectively meet the needs of our diverse patients and deliver on our mission.